 A complex area of law, defamation is defined as an untrue statement that leads members of society to think less of you.

-Our lawyers have acted in a number of high-profile defamation claims, including for sporting and business figures.
-We have also defended claims on behalf of blue-chip companies, often in relation to publications which have been made online.
+Our lawyers have acted in a number of high-profile defamation claims, including for sporting and business figures and have defended claims on behalf of blue chip companies.

 With strict time limits in place for bringing action for defamation, contact our specialist team to see how we can help.